coder/coder/docs/admin/external-auth.md

-# Git Providers
+# External Authentication

-Coder integrates with git providers to automate away the need for developers to authenticate with repositories within their workspace.
+Coder integrates with Git and OpenID Connect to automate away the need for developers to authenticate with external services within their workspace.

-## How it works
+## Git Providers

 When developers use `git` inside their workspace, they are prompted to authenticate.
 After that, Coder will store and refresh tokens for future